aglushkov/serega/README.md

 ⚠️ Attribute names are checked to include only "a-z", "A-Z", "0-9", "\_", "-",
 "~" characters.

-We allow ONLY this characters as we want to be able to use attributes names in URLs without escaping.
+We allow ONLY these characters as we want to be able to use attribute names in URLs without escaping.

-This check can be disabled this way:
+The check can be turned off:

 ```ruby
 # Disable globally